Androser420/DPM/README.md

 ### Steps

-1. **Install Forge**: Ensure you have the correct version of Forge installed (1.20.1 - 47.3.7).
+1. **Install Forge**: Ensure you have the correct version of Forge installed (1.20.1 - 47.3.5+).
 2. **Download the repository**:
-   - Click on the big green `Code` dropdown button at the top of this repo
+   - Click on the big green `Code` dropdown button at the top of this repo to ensure you have the latest experimental builds
    *(or alternatively go to [Releases](https://github.com/Androser420/DPM/releases) for stable builds)*
    - Download as `.zip`
    - Extract the files